Choose a topic !

 What are interrogative pronouns?

-Interrogative pronouns are words used to ask questions about people or things.
-Examples include who, whom, whose, what, and which.
+Interrogative pronouns are words we use to ask questions about people or things.
+Common examples include who, whom, whose, what, and which.
+They don’t just start questions-they also stand in for the information we’re trying to find out, which makes them a key part of how questions are built.

 What is the difference between interrogative pronouns and question words?